snymainn/snymainn.github.io/lists/basic_arch_installation.md

 NOTE: Remember to unplug the cable if connecting wireless or else the web config tool will not find the correct idProduct and complain that firmware needs to be upgraded.

+NOTE2: It might be necessary to connect it with cable first after the rules are applied.

 Reboot when config is copied to `/etc/udev/rules.d/`.

 Update Oct, 2025: Need to add MODE="666" to the bottom of the rules file to enable config access to devices.